truggles/get_eia_demand_data/README.md

 In the cases where the result of the EIA API query returned NONE for an hour, the associated row will have a demand value of `EMPTY`.
 These values are kept distinct to help informe further study of the EIA data set.

+# Details

+The first 5 hours of July 1st 2015 are skipped in the output because that is when EIA data begins.
+The data must begin at a local time, because the West Coast regions still have three missing hours while East Coast regions have no missing at the beginning using this method.